Chlorophytus/Chlorophytus/README.md

 #### Simple PCB design: [RMoy](https://github.com/Chlorophytus/RMoy)

 The RMoy is a CMoy-style headphone amplifier using a Burr-Brown OPA2134 dual operational amplifier.
 I designed this in KiCad.
 I still have to fix some issues with the design which I will at a later date.

+#### Manage an Arch Linux package cache in Docker: [Archbyte](https://github.com/Chlorophytus/Archbyte)

+Archbyte pulls a set of Arch Linux packages/meta-packages/groups into a directory then hosts it automatically using a HTTP daemon.